tvijverb/atopile-jlc-parts/README.md

 ## Server start
 Clone this repository to your local computer and run:
+Building the docker image will take +/- 10 minutes depending on your hardware

 ```bash
 docker run -p 3001:3000 -d $(docker build -q -f dockerfile.prd .)
 ```